 Under the Brownfield Redevelopment Financing Act, costs of a response activity paid with tax increment revenue that is captured may be recovered from a party that is responsible for causing a release.
 The State or an authority may undertake cost recovery for tax increment revenue captured.
-Before an authority may institute a cost recovery action, it must provide 120 days' notice.
-Under the bill, 60 days' notice would be required.
+Before an authority may institute a cost recovery action, it must provide 60 days' notice.
+Previously, 120 days' notice was required.